New Zealand Smokeshow Rosanna Arkle Gets Drenched In String Bikini While Taking A Shower

 “Wow breathtaking shot.
 You are so incredibly gorgeous,” another social media user stated.

-Arkle is not only known for her epic bikini body, but she is also a health and fitness nut, who loves to keep her curves in check with diet and exercise.
+Rosanna is not only known for her epic bikini body, but she is also a health and fitness nut, who loves to keep her curves in check with diet and exercise.

 “In life my basic philosophy is to live a healthy, active and positive lifestyle as much of the time as possible.
 Sure you fall off the wagon from time to time but that’s ok.
 Through my modeling I have worked out what works for me to stay healthy and look good and this is what I am passing onto you with my new program.
-Enjoy it and keep a healthy and positive attitude,” the model tells her readers on her official website.
+Enjoy it and keep a healthy and positive attitude,” the model has told her readers on her official website.

-Meanwhile, fans can see more of Rosanna Arkle by following her on her Instagram account, which she updates on the regular.
+Meanwhile, fans can see more of Rosanna Arkle by following her on her Instagram account, which she updates regularly.